 Energy savings is the key feature of the Nest, but almost as important is the ability to remotely monitor and control your home’s temperature.
 We’ve seen thermostats before that allowed some level of remote control ability, but they were generally very expensive and complicated to setup and maintain.
 Because the Nest uses standard Wi-Fi to get networked, integration into your home’s network is easy.
 And combined with the use of the Nest apps for smartphone and tablets, remotely monitoring and controlling the Nest thermostat is just as easy.
 Imagine knowing what the temperature is at your home and being able to adjust your thermostat from anywhere in the world.
 Well stop imagining because the future is already here with the Nest!

 Finally, if you are at all concerned about your home’s energy usage, you probably are interested in knowing exactly when your furnace or A/C is running.
-Previously, this information was almost impossible to get.
-But the Nest keeps track of exactly when your HVAC system is running.
+Previously, this information was almost impossible to get, but according to my friend, who started a new heating installation company in Toronto, the Nest keeps track of exactly when your HVAC system is running.
 Using this information, you can see reports that detail exactly when your system was running, and cross-reference that with the weather report for your area during that time.
 For the energy geeks in us, this is highly useful information.

 As I mentioned, I was so impressed with the Nest when I first found out about it, that I purchased one for my own use right away.
 Physical installation was as simple as replacing my existing thermostat with the Nest.
 With the detailed instructions provided, as well as the instructional videos available on-line, I think most people would be handy enough to install a Nest themselves.
 But if not, it should not cost very much for a professional to install a Nest.
 The setup of the Nest was very easy as well and I’ve been keeping track of the Nest’s operation for about two months now.
 The operation of the Nest is very simple and I am able to see exactly when our system is running.
 Since I bought it in spring, I will need to watch our bills during the summer to get a real estimate of how well the Nest is saving us money, but I already have a feeling that the Nest is making some difference, especially on those days when we are not home a lot.